 - Barbary ground squirrel, a small rodent that lives in burrows

-- Moorish wall gecko, also called European common gecko, crocodile gecko, Salamanquesa, and common gecko, found in urban areas
+- The Moorish wall gecko, also called the European common gecko, crocodile gecko, Salamanquesa, and the common gecko, is found in urban areas.

 - Barbary sheep, a subspecies of the wild sheep